Tycoonman500/jcmp-cruise-control/README.md

-This is the cruise control script from JC2-MP beta tests
+Cruise Control script from the JC2-MP Beta tests